-'''

 VBoxManage modifyvm "vm01" --groups "/TestGroup/TestGroup2"

-'''

-This command attaches the VM "vm01" to the subgroup "TestGroup2" of the "TestGroup" group.
+This command attaches the VM vm01 to the subgroup TestGroup2 of the TestGroup group.

-• The following is a summary of group commands: Start, Pause, Reset, Close (save state, send shutdown signal, poweroff), Discard Saved State, Show in File System, Sort.
+• Use VirtualBox Manager menu options to control and manage all the VMs in a group.
+For example: Start, Pause, Reset, Close (save state, send shutdown signal, poweroff), Discard Saved State, Show in Explorer, Sort.

-1.10 Snapshots
+1.11 Snapshots